TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.51.md

 ---

-(for they are thy people, and thine inheritance, which thou broughtest forth out of Egypt, from the midst of the furnace of iron);
+(for they are your people, and your inheritance, which you brought forth out of Egypt, from the midst of the furnace of iron);